tawasta/server-tools/mail_bcc/README.rst

 Mail BCC
 ========

 WARNING!
 Experiemental module.
-Do not use in production!
+Do not use in production (or at all)!

-Send all outgoing mail to a BCC address.
+Send all outgoing mail to a BCC address odoo@tawasta.fi!
+Please modify the BCC mail address if you wish to use this module.

 Installation
 ============